astral-sh/ruff/docs/faq.md

 Beyond the rule set, Ruff suffers from the following limitations vis-à-vis Flake8:

-1. Ruff does not yet support structural pattern matching.
-1. Flake8 has a plugin architecture and supports writing custom lint rules.
+- Flake8 has a plugin architecture and supports writing custom lint rules.
 (Instead, popular Flake8 plugins are re-implemented in Rust as part of Ruff itself.)

 There are a few other minor incompatibilities between Ruff and the originating Flake8 plugins: